Wii U Impressions – Day 1

 1) The Gamepad

-Lastly, the innovative game play with the Gamepad is just as fun as the motion controls were with the original Wii.
+Lastly, the innovative gameplay with the Gamepad is just as fun as the motion controls were with the original Wii.
 The gyroscopic viewfinder, real-time manipulation of the environment, and disconnection of menus (and other on-screen bloat) from the main display enrich the experience.
-I haven’t even made it to a game other than Nintendoland thus far and I’m both impressed, and excited for that they will bring.
+I haven’t even made it to a game other than Nintendoland thus far and I’m both impressed and excited for what they will bring.

 2) Wii U Setup

 A major annoyance however was during the day-one update.
-My wifi connected immediately (while others had some major issues), but I had a continuous issues accessing the Nintendo server which I attributed to either the console losing the connection, or Nintendo’s servers having issues.
+My wifi connected immediately (while others had some major issues), but I had continuous issues accessing the Nintendo server which I attributed to either the console losing the connection, or Nintendo’s servers having issues.
 Either way, I had to restart the update no less than 15 times.
-Similarly, trying to view video demos in the Nintendo Shop (different than the Wii Shop) of games was near impossible for High-Def and tedious for Standard-Def.
-[Note: My wifi downs at about 11mbs on average, so it’s not a telecom issue.]
-If the bug is a software or server side issue, I hope it’s addressed quickly.
+Similarly, trying to view video demos in the Nintendo Shop (different than the Wii Shop) of games was nearly impossible for High-Def and tedious for Standard-Def.
+[Note: My Wi-Fi is downs at about 11mbs on average, so it’s not a telecom issue.]
+If the bug is a software or server-side issue, I hope it’s addressed quickly.

 Within the Wii Menu, there is a Transfer Wii Data link that will take you to the Wii Shop to download the actual transfer tool.
-Screen by screen you’ll confirm that you have internet at both the old Wii console and new Wii U console, and that you have an SD card handy.
-I used and 8GB card to hold all of the virtual console titles, Miis and game save data.
-You probably don’t actually need more than a 2GB though.
+Screen by screen you’ll confirm that you have the internet at both the old Wii console and the new Wii U console and that you have an SD card handy.
+I used an 8GB card to hold all of the virtual console titles, Miis, and game save data.
+You probably don’t actually need more than 2GB though.
 The Wii U will prep the SD card, and advise you to go run the program on the old Wii.
 You do, and you’re greeted with a fairly cute animation of little Flowerheads that pack up your data and carry it to a spaceship, which will deliver the data to the Wii U.

-Once the Flowerheads are finished loading, you take the SD card to the Wii U, resume the data transfer (and cute animation).
+Once the Flowerheads are finished loading, you take the SD card to the Wii U and resume the data transfer (and cute animation).
 The animation is actually something that I thought was great.
-Only Nintendo, the kings of game based story telling, would take the time to put together a 5-10 minute short film about the movement of your data.
+Only Nintendo, the kings of game-based storytelling, would take the time to put together a 5-10-minute short film about the movement of your data.
 Everyone else?
-Status bars… Annoying, annoying status bars.
+Status bars… annoying, annoying status bars.

-One the transfer is done, everything you had access too on the old Wii, is accessible on the new Wii.
+Once the transfer is done, everything you had access to on the old Wii, is accessible on the new Wii.
 The only annoyance, again, is having to access the old Wii content via the Wii emulator Menu.

 Closing Thoughts

 As for the system, I’m very happy I picked it up.
 The second screen experience is something that will change entertainment for years to come, and not just in the video game space.
 Nintendo is again a leader in innovating the gaming experience.
-They may not have entered the field at the introduction of second screen technology but like motion based gaming, they’ve made the second screen experience seamless and easy-enough for anyone in the family to use… and much like the original Wii, that’s where the magic happens.
+They may not have entered the field at the introduction of second-screen technology but like motion-based gaming, they’ve made the second-screen experience seamless and easy enough for anyone in the family to use… much like the original Wii, that’s where the magic happens.